PDF Digital Download

 Have you made this pattern?

 Muffatees, the simplest kind of mitt, no fingers or thumbs, just an open-ended tube of knitting with a thumb-hole in the side.
 Runrig muffatees - named for the ploughed ridges and dividing runnels that characterized the early agricultural landscape in the UK and that are echoed in the mitt's construction - are knitted from side to side in one piece, in either Aran or DK weight yarn.
 The Aran yarn gives a sturdy, practical mitt, the DK a longer, softer, more elegant mitt.
 The pretty picot-point edging at fingers and thumb is easy to work, and the three needle bind off gives a seamless comfort.
 Uses just 100g of yarn.

 150 meters of Worsted weight

-I design vintage inspired knits and publish (mostly free) knitting patterns.
-You can find my patterns here on Craftsy, on Ravelry (where there's also a knitsofacto group) and on my blog, knitsofacto.blogspot.com (where you can read more about me).
+You can find some of my knitting patterns here on Craftsy, some on Ravelry (where there's also a knitsofacto group) and on my blog, knitsofacto.blogspot.com (where you can read more about me).
 I'm on Twitter too, @knitsofacto, and there is knitsofacto facebook page.